Christine-Pinto/nightwatch-boilerplate/README.md

 $ docker-compose up -d
 ```

-After that the containers for the Grid and Nodes are builded and started.
+After that the containers for the Grid and Nodes are build and ready to use.

+### usage under Windows 7

-To use these containers for the test you have to check the value for server_path  in the nightwatch.cong.js:
+If you use Windows 7 you may have to change the value for server_path for the selenium server because Windows7 uses `docker-machine` and that's why the selenium server container is not reachable via the service name 'seleniumhub'.
+You find this setting in the `nightwatch.cong.js`:
 ```sh
 selenium : {
         server_path : dockerSeleniumHub